aklump/loft-core-cypress-selector/README.md

 1. You must enable [DOM Testing Selectors Drupal Module](https://github.com/aklump/drupal_dom_testing_selectors)
 2. You must have a custom Drupal module (`my_module`) for the following instructions.
+1. Install this in your custom module as described by _Install with Composer_.
+1. In the root _composer.json_ of your Drupal app, add the `repository` portion from _Install with Composer_ as well.

 ## Install with Composer